An abundance of things to do in Georgetown Penang means you can easily spend a full day here!

-Most Georgetown Penang attractions are accessible on foot.
+Most attractions are accessible on foot.
 Or by trishaw!
-Many revolve around the history present at this UNESCO World Heritage zone.
+And many revolve around the history present at this UNESCO World Heritage zone.

-There’s street art, Little India, hidden temples and more to discover including places to try the best of Penang food so start planning your trip to Georgetown!
+There’s street art, Little India, hidden temples and more to discover including places to try the best of Penang food so start planning your trip!

 Table Of Contents: